 Dark Web Notebook

 The Dark Web Notebook is the practical guide to the digital underworld used by criminals and terrorists, written specifically for law enforcement, intelligence, and corporate security personnel.
-The 200 page digital book is a step-by-step guide to the lawbreakers’ marketplace and communication system.
+The 250-page book is a step-by-step guide to the lawbreakers’ marketplace and communication system.

 The Dark Web Notebook gathers information and provides explanations that are often difficult to obtain.
 In the course of the research for this book, we did not come across any other book, monograph, training course, or publicly-available information which covered the Dark Web for those engaged in investigations and intelligence work.